tbrown122387/jsm22_pp/README.md

 This project is organized into a few parts.
 The most complex part is all of the C++ code.
 This handles all of the computationally intensive tasks.
 The rest is a bunch of scripts that either call this code, edit config files for it, or work with output from it.

+## R/

+### 1. creating config files

+### 2. calculating return data

+    - requires `SPY.csv`
+    - transforms all data to returns
+    - subsets a chunk for estimation

+### 3. running MCMC estimation

+    - requires data
+    - backs up old param_samples file
+    - writes out a samples file and overwrites the go-to file with this new samples file

 ## C++ Code

 ### Third-Party Software Requirements